According to Teresa Giudice #RHONJ Joe Giudice Was A Drunk Mess When He Showed Up For Prison

 “I stayed upstairs in my bedroom, crying by myself, knowing that I was going to be saying my own goodbye to him the next day.”

-The next day before 9:30 a.m., Joe Giudice’s brother, cousins and uncles returned to the house for more drinking before Joe had to turn himself in for prison check-in at Fort Dix.
+The next day before 9:30 a.m., Joe Giudice’s brother, cousins, and uncles returned to the house for more drinking before Joe had to turn himself in for prison check-in at Fort Dix.

 “They drank three bottles of wine, a bottle of champagne, and a bottle of Johnnie Walker Blue in the morning before most people had their breakfast!”

 Teresa recalls that just before he got in the car for the drive to Fort Dix, he had one last shot with everyone.
-She claims that RHONJ Joe Giudice was so drunk that on the way to Fort Dix, he insisted that they stop at Burger King for his last meal.
+She claims that RHONJ‘s Joe Giudice was so drunk that on the way to Fort Dix, he insisted that they stop at Burger King for his last meal.

 Joe Giudice Lost Two Legal Battles In New Jersey Courtroom Today https://t.co/EV008v83tu pic.twitter.com/ei1HIjhGI7